go-outside-labs/story-protocol-takehome/literature_review/README.md

 * To answer a client’s query, the server performs fewer than **one 32-bit multiplication** and **one 32-bit addition** per **database byte**, achieving **10 GB/s/core server throughput**.

 * The first approach to **query a 1 GB database** demands the client to first download a **121 MB "hint" about the database contents**.
-Then the client can make any number of queries, each requiring **242 KB of communication**.
+Then ,the client can make any number of queries, each requiring **242 KB of communication**.

 * The second approach **shrinks the hint to 16 MB**.
-Then, following queries demands **345 KB of communication**.
+Then, following queries demand **345 KB of communication**.

-* Finally, the scheme is applied, together with a novel data structure for approximate set membership, to the task of **private auditing in Certificate Transparency**.
-The results can be compared to Google Chrome’s current approach, with **16 MB of download per month, along with 150 bytes per TLS connection**.
+* Finally, the scheme is applied, together with a novel data structure for approximate set membership, to **private auditing in Certificate Transparency**.
+The results can be compared to Google Chrome’s current approach, with **16 MB of downloads per month, and 150 bytes per TLS connection**.

 <br>

 #### A Server and a Query in SimplePIR

-To illustrate the results above, I wrote a simple set of experiments in Python.
-This part is optional for the reader, and the full code is available at [./pir_experiment](pir_experiment).
+🚨 **To illustrate the results above, I wrote a simple set of experiments in Python.
+This part is optional for the reader, and can be skipped to section III (discussion).
+The full code is available at [./pir_experiment](pir_experiment).**

 In this code, the single-server database is represented by a square matrix `(m x m)`, while a query is a vector filled by `0s` except at the asking row and column `(m x 1)`.
 Any result should have the same dimension as the query vector (*i.e.*, the space is reduced to the size of the column where the data is located).